katahiromz/mcpp/README.md

 This is katahiromz's fork of mcpp 2.7.2 made by Kiyoshi Matsui.

+The original software can be found at http://mcpp.sourceforge.net .

 This program can read UTF-16 files and output UTF-8 text.

 ## How to build